How to Evaluate Speech Translation with Source-Aware Neural MT Metrics: Experiments

 {\bf Key observations and takeaways.}

 {\it -- Both synthetic sources are effective.} Overall, all correlation values are very high.
 On MuST-C, the correlations for COMET are always above 0.99, while for MetricX, there is only one case where the correlation is slightly below 0.93.
 On Europarl-ST, the minimum values are 0.9784 for COMET and 0.8882 for MetricX.
 In any case, values above 0.80 indicate a very strong correlation \cite{cohen1988spa} between the standard and synthetic metrics, meaning that any proposed synthetic source is an effective substitute for the manual transcript.
+Finally, it is worth noticing that on average, the correlations of COMET-ref and MetricX-ref are lower than those obtained with any synthetic metric.

 {\it -- ASR is better than BT.} In general, with ASR sources, the correlations are higher than with BT, with few exceptions when the sources are generated by the worst ASRs (from Table~\ref{tab:ST-results}, SeamlessM4T for MuST-C and OWSM for Europarl-ST).
 Therefore, ASR sources appear to be more effective than BT ones as long as their quality is good enough, an aspect we explore in Section~\ref{sec:synth-source-analysis}.